DiermeierWolfgang/BeeHiveLive/README.md

 1. Since some version (I forgot the exact one) ESP Home builds the code with containers
 2. Home Assistant doesn't allow me to access these containers via SSH

 What was my last option?
 Connect a monitor to my raspberry pi which runs my home assistant server.
-This was not an option, since the only avaliable monitor was the TV my parents used at the time.
+However, since the only avaliable monitor was the TV my parents wanted to use, I was stuck.
 Again I had to find an alternative solution...

 > [!Note]
 > I really don't know what I was tying to achieve anyways.
 Getting the environment form the server didn't even mean I would be able to do something actually usefull with it.

-Believe it or not but I am actually lazy.
-If I have the possibility to automate a 5 second task, I will gladly put 2 weeks of development in some sort of McGyver automation.
+Believe it or not but I am actually extremely lazy.
+If I have the possibility to automate a 5 second task, I will gladly put 2 weeks of effort in some sort of McGyver automation to handle that task for me.
-Still there is a limit for me of how much time I want to waste, when there are easier ways.
+Still there is a limit of how much time I want to waste and I am starting to reach that limit.
-I started up youtube and typed "ESP-IDF Zigbee" in the search bar and realisied, that noone used the VS code ESP-IDF extension.
+I started up youtube and typed "ESP-IDF Zigbee" in the search bar to check if there was a tutorial to finally guide me properly to my goal but realisied, that noone used the VS code ESP-IDF extension.
 Everyone was just using the Arduino IDE.

 This ment I finally came back to my senses and started developing on the most reasonable approach: ESP32C6 + Arduino IDE

 #### Arduino IDE might not be that bad after all
 The statement "most reasonable approach" did not mean, that I would immediately write 1000 lines of code and just flash them without any other obstructions in my way.
 On a positive note I was able to flash the Zigbee_Temperature_Sensor example immediately.
-So far so good, it also showed up in Home Assistant and even reported temperature reading of the internal sensor.
+So far so good, it also showed up in Home Assistant and even reported a temperature reading of the internal sensor.
 (Time to reward myself with another cup of coffee)

 However when I frankensteined the Zigbee_Temperature_Sensor and the Zigbee_Analog_Input_Output together, the device did not connect and I recieved loads of Zigbee Stack faults on the serial monitor.
 Nothing I tried to change in the C-code seemed to work, exept removing the _zbAnalogSensor.reportTemperature()_ function call.
 There is a limited amount of faults I can handle per day so I went to bed and woke up the next day to the sound of an impact drill in the ceiling below me.

 After a healthy amount of sleep I remembered one of the youtube tutorials.
-The creator said to always erase the flash before reprogramming.
+The creator said to always erase the flash before re-programming.
 > [!Important]
 > Tools -> Erase All Flash Before Sketch Upload -> Enabled